nclwater/shetran-prepare/README.md

 ## Features
 - This uses the xml library file which contains the parameter values and calls to the map data and time series data
-- There is map data for the Mean DEM, Minimum DEM, soil, land, precipitation stations, PET stations in ascii grid format
+- There is map data for the Mean elevation (DEM), Minimum elevation (DEM), soil, land, precipitation stations and potential evaporation stations in ascii grid format
-- There is time series data for precipitation and potential evaporation in CSV format
+- There is time series data for precipitation and potential evaporation data in CSV format
 - After running the executable the full set of Shetran input files are produced together with a controlling rundata file

 ## Installation